 Over at Reports from the Economic Front, Martin Hart-Landsberg posted this graph.
 It shows that workers have become increasingly productive since 1948 (i.e., they have created more and more surplus value).
 Employers largely shared the increase in profitability with their workers… until the mid-1970s.
 Since then, wages have remained stagnant even as worker productivity has continued to rise.
 “In other words,” Hart-Landsberg writes, “the owners of the means of production have basically stopped sharing gains in output with their workers.”

 You wonder why the middle class is shrinking?
-This is one reason.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+This is one reason.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.